Trump declares opioids a U.S. public health emergency

 WASHINGTON (Reuters) - U.S. President Donald Trump declared the opioid crisis a public health emergency on Thursday, stopping short of a national emergency declaration he promised months ago that would have freed up more federal money.

-Responding to a growing problem wreaking havoc in rural areas, Trump’s declaration will redirect federal resources and loosen regulations to combat opioid abuse, senior administration officials said on a conference call with reporters.
+Responding to a growing problem, particularly in rural areas, Trump’s declaration will redirect federal resources and loosen regulations to combat opioid abuse, senior administration officials said.

-But it does not mean there will be more money to combat the crisis.
+But it does not result in more money to combat the crisis.
 Some critics, including Democratic lawmakers, said the declaration was meaningless without additional funding.

+Republican lawmakers called the president’s declaration an important step in combating the crisis.

 The announcement disappointed some advocates and experts in the addiction fight, who said it was inadequate to fight a scourge that played a role in more than 33,000 deaths in 2015, according to the U.S. Centers for Disease Control and Prevention.
 The death rate has kept rising, estimates show.